samboy/rg32hash/README.md

 http://radiogatun.noekeon.org/

-This repo has 14 implementations of RadioGatún[32]:
+This repo has multiple implementations of RadioGatún[32]:

 * Nine C-language implementations
 * A C++ implementation